abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 The main difference with respect to [eph4zpr](../tutorial/eph4zpr.md), is that, in this lesson, the e-ph matrix elements are computed within the GWPT formalism [[cite:Li2019]].

-It is assumed the user has already completed the two tutorials [RF1](../tutorial/rf1.md) and [RF2](../tutorial/rf2.md), and that they are familiar with the calculation of ground state (GS) and response properties in particular phonons, Born effective charges (BECS) and the high-frequency dielectric tensor.
+It is assumed that the user has already completed the two tutorials [RF1](../tutorial/rf1.md) and [RF2](../tutorial/rf2.md), and that they are familiar with the calculation of ground state (GS) and response properties, in particular phonons, Born effective charges (BECs) and the high-frequency dielectric tensor.

 The user should have read the [introduction tutorial for the EPH code](../tutorial/eph_intro.md), the description of the [gstore-based approach](../tutorial/gstore.md),